screwdriver-cd/guide/docs/cluster-management/developing-locally.md

 While the UI, Screwdriver API, and Store apps are running, you can visit `http://sd.screwdriver.cd:4200` in your browser to interact with your local Screwdriver.

-## Developing locally with executor-queue
+## Developing locally with executor queue and queue service

 Instead of using single docker executor, we can use redis queue to enable screwdriver to run more sophisticated [workflow](https://docs.screwdriver.cd/user-guide/configuration/workflow) such as: `build_periodically ` and `freezeWindow`.